NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

 ``AD01501``: DUAL PURPOSE KEROSINE,  MARITIME SAFETY AUTHORITY OF NEW ZEALAND
  |    W009: Distillation fraction recovered is missing or invalid

-``AD01506``: MAUI CONDENSATE, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 60.2 does not match density at 60F.
-API should be: 61.1

-``AD01514``: MCKEE BLEND 10% NGAT-3, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 47.2 does not match density at 60F.
-API should be: 47.0

-``AD01516``: ARUN, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 56.2 does not match density at 60F.
-API should be: 55.2

-``AD01517``: BARROW ISLAND, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 37.8 does not match density at 60F.
-API should be: 37.6

-``AD01518``: NORTHWEST SHELF, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 53.2 does not match density at 60F.
-API should be: 54.0

-``AD01519``: BRASS RIVER, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 45.2 does not match density at 60F.
-API should be: 45.0

-``AD01520``: DUBAI, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 32.8 does not match density at 60F.
-API should be: 36.8

-``AD01521``: MURBAN, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 39.8 does not match density at 60F.
-API should be: 39.2

-``AD01522``: MAUI B, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 59.9 does not match density at 60F.
-API should be: 59.0

-``AD01524``: KUTUBU, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 43.8 does not match density at 60F.
-API should be: 44.1

-``AD01525``: GRIFFIN, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 55.0 does not match density at 60F.
-API should be: 54.7

-``AD01526``: BELINDA, MARITIME SAFETY AUTHORITY OF NEW ZEALAND
- |    E043: API, 45.2 does not match density at 60F.
-API should be: 45.0

 ``AD01552``: FORCADOS, BP
  |    W009: Distillation fraction recovered is missing or invalid